quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part06_5.1_Convergence.md

 **Background context:** The text uses Tim and Enzo as examples to illustrate their differing approaches to simulating an FCFS queue.

-Tim runs one very long queue simulation, while Enzo runs 1000 shorter simulations at a specific time point \(t\).
+Tim runs one very long queue simulation, while Enzo runs 1000 shorter simulations at a specific time point $t$.

 :p Which approach is "right" in the context of determining the average number of jobs?
 ??x